Visual Media Resources

 General Copyright Resources:

-a comprehensive (and excellent) site about copyright and fair use, made available by Stanford
+Stanford Copyright and Fair Use Site: a comprehensive site for information and resources on fair use, made available by Stanford University.

-an extremely thorough table useful for determining whether a work is under copyright or in the public domain, made available by Cornell
+Copyright Term and the Public Domain in the United States: a thorough table for determining whether a work is under copyright or in the public domain, made available by Cornell University.

 Image Copyright Resources: